tjbuck11/NYC-Living-Optimization/README.md

 ## Stage 2: Determining *Where* in the Neighborhood

-To determine this, I used a formulation very similar to a sylvester optimization model, where instead of minimizing the radius of the smallest enclosing sphere I minimized the sum of the product of the distance to each location and its relative weight ($w_{\ell}$).
+To determine this, I used a formulation very similar to a Sylvester optimization model, where instead of minimizing the radius of the smallest enclosing sphere I minimized the sum of the product of the distance to each location and its relative weight ($w_{\ell}$).
 The objective of this model is to determine an optimal location within Hell's Kitchen that minimizes the total distance needed to travel.
 Inherently, this will also minimize my total time and cost of traveling since both time and cost are strictly increasing functions of distance.

 There will be an additional dataset utilized that contains the $x$ and $y$ ranges for each neighborhood.
 I denote a set $coordbound$ which contains $xmin, xmax, ymin, ymax$.
 The parameter $bound_{n,coordbound}$ will hold this data.
-It must be noted that many regions are oddly shaped and for modeling purposes I took the minimum and maximum $x$ and $y$ coordinates to be the neighborhoods respective bounds.
+It must be noted that many regions are oddly shaped and for modeling purposes, I took the minimum and maximum $x$ and $y$ coordinates to be the neighborhood's respective bounds.
 These coordinates are used to bound my optimal location to the neighborhood determined in Stage 1 to ensure the rent price is within my budget.

 \**Note: Estimating the regions as a rectangle could cause the final location to be slightly outside of the Hell's Kitchen, but close enough that we will assume pricing for apartments still holds.*

 ### Formulation

-The model takes in a variable which represents the optimal location to live within Hell's Kitchen.
+The model takes in a variable that represents the optimal location to live within Hell's Kitchen.
 It contains a distance calculation to each location in $\ell$.
 The model then determines the optimal location by minimizing the total distance traveled.
 A detailed formulation is below.

 For reference, the formulation involves these aspects of the formulation for the model in Stage 1: